onflow/flip-fest/resources/pr-template.md

   - Include a payout structure by percentage for each team member (ie. Bob: 20%, Alice: 80%).

 # Other Details

-- Is there anything specific you'd like the POC to know or review for?
+- Is there anything specific you'd like the PoC to know or review for?
 - Are there other references, documentation, or relevant artificats to mention for this PR (ie. external links to justify design decisions, etc.)?